ebshimizu/stats-of-the-storm/README.md

 * Collection Statistics
   * Overall hero win/pick/ban/popularity rates
   * Overall map win rates
-  * Player Rankings (per hero and overall)
+  * Player Stats List (warning: performance impact if using large database)
-  * [Planned] Teams
+  * Teams
-    * [Planned] Assign two or more players to a team to track statistics for matches where those players are present
+    * Assign two or more players to a team to track statistics for matches where those players are present
-    * [Planned] Teams can have an arbitrary number of players on them
+    * Teams can have an arbitrary number of players on them
-    * [Planned] Team statistics page listing the combined individual stats for the team and additional team statistics from the match summary
+    * Team statistics page including pick/ban stats
     * [Planned] Team rankings based on overall team statistics

 * [Planned] League Tracking (Collections)